Nguni Hides / Skins.

 Nguni cattle are indigenous to Southern Africa being first introduced to the area by the Xhosa, Swazi and Zulu people during their migration from the North between 600 - 700 AD.
-These medium sized African cattle with an even temperament are highly prized for their fertility and resistance to disease.
-Throughout the ages the well being of the cattle herds and the well being of African men have been so closely connected that the cattle have become part of the spiritual and aesthetic lives of these people.
-Not only did King Shaka recognize the economic importance of vast herds of cattle which he bread according to skin color for each of his regiments in his army, but modern day Africans still determine their wealth by the number of cattle they own and pay Lobolla (bridal price) for their wives, with the number of cattle paid being determined by the status of the bride to be.
+These medium-sized African cattle with an even temperament are highly prized for their fertility and resistance to disease.
+Throughout the ages, the well being of the cattle herds and the well being of African men have been so closely connected that the cattle have become part of the spiritual and aesthetic lives of these people.
+Not only did King Shaka recognize the economic importance of vast herds of cattle which they bread according to skin colour for each of his regiments in his army, but modern day Africans still determine their wealth by the number of cattle they own and pay Lobola (bridal price) for their wives, with the number of cattle paid being determined by the status of the bride to be.

 Growing up in rural Africa it is custom for the young boys to look after the cattle herds during the day when they are taken out into the fields to feed.
-During these long hours the young African herd boys have drawn similarities from their surroundings in the bush and given their cattle unique colorful names according to the cows colors, patterns and shades.
+During these long hours, the young African herd boys have drawn similarities from their surroundings in the bush and given their cattle unique colourful names according to the cow's colours, patterns and shades.

 isihlaalo - meaning 'saddle' which refers to cows that are black with a broad white strip over their back.

 uNkwazi - comes from inkwazi (Fish Eagle) and refers to a cow with a black hide and a white head.

 umngqithi - meaning a cow with light brown and white speckles similar to the Kori Bustard plant.

 impemvu - meaning 'White Helmet Shrike' referring to the cow with a white face and coloured body.